 The amounts listed are for the 2020-2021 academic year, and include classes from Summer 2020 though Spring 2021.
 For the full, official listing, please visit xavier.edu/costs.
 Xavier University reserves the right to correct any computational or clerical errors.

 780% Projected increase in new green jobs by 2038.

 Projected increase in new green jobs by 2038.

 This program is built to attract students with diverse backgrounds who will work and learn from each other as well as faculty.
 Students will work independently and in teams on practical, real-world applications that sharpen their skills and prepare them for careers in many different settings.

-Students are required to have an internship between their first and second years.
-Internships are intended to give students experience, networks, and connections that will help them further refine their career goals and get exposure to professional employment settings.
-The program is connected to partners in the City of Cincinnati like the Green Umbrella, the City the County, the Port Authority, corporations like Procter & Gamble, Duke, Melink Corporation, local CDCs and many others.
+Students are required to participate in field work between their first and second years.
+Field work gives students the professional experience, skills, and connections they need to refine their career goals and expand their understanding of the real-world challenges facing professionals in the field of sustainability.
+Past partners include the Green Umbrella, the City of Cincinnati, Hamilton County, the Port Authority, Procter and Gamble, Duke Energy, Melink Corporation, local CDCs and others.